A Great Book is a Great Evil

 The last reason, and by no means the least important, is that time is too precious to be wasted; especially in the present age, where so many new subjects and ideas are presented that claim our attention, and overly long books distracts us from other great texts.

-Vintage bird’s eye view of Slatington in the late 19th century.
+Detailed bird’s eye view of Marblehead, Massachusetts in 1882

-Bird’s eye view of Bennington, Vermont in 1887
+Bird’s eye view of Geneva, Illinois in 1869